-Acute Urinary Retention In Women
+Acute Urinary Retention in Women

 What is acute urinary retention?

-What causes acute urinary retention?
+What causes AUR?

 - Discomfort or pain in your lower abdomen

 - Urge to urinate after you just went

 - A urine stream that stops and starts on its own

 How is AUR diagnosed?

 Your healthcare provider will ask about your health history and the medicines you take.
 He will press or tap on your lower abdomen.
 You may need any of the following tests:

 - A pelvic exam will be done to check for blockages.
 A pelvic exam will also show if your bladder, uterus, or other organs have moved out of place.